Previous Post: Days 6 & 7 – From Pickerel Bay to Georgian Bay Via Fox Creek

 On the south shore of the West Cross Channel, close to Black Bay, there is a peculiar collection of tumbled-down rocks where several circular openings seem to have been constructed.
 This was possibly used as a shelter by Natives lying in ambush for the treasure-filled fur-trade canoes that would pass down the channel, which is quite narrow at this point.
 This could well be the “Fort” talked about in some old reports and after which the Fort Channel is named.
 [Harting 32]

 The story itself left us skeptical.
-How often could it have been used as an ambush site before the fur brigades would clue into the fact that there would be trouble up ahead?
+Just how often could it have been used as an ambush site before the fur brigades would clue into the fact that there would be trouble up ahead?
 It is no more amazing an ambush site than a multitude of others that they could have picked.

 Just which Indigenous tribe would be doing the hold-up?
-If it was an Algonquian (i.e. Anishinaabe) people, they would only be ticking off their many fellow tribesmen who worked with the French?
-If it was an Iroquois tribe from upper New York State area, it would seem a long way to come to steal goods that could be taken much closer to home.
+If it was an Algonquian (i.e. Anishinaabe) people, they would only be ticking off their many fellow tribesmen who worked with the French.
+If it was an Iroquois tribe from the upper New York State area, it would seem a long way to come to steal goods that could be taken much closer to home.
 It would also date its use to the 1600s when the Iroquois were still a military power.

 Update: By chance, while reading the Journal of a John Macdonell in a collection titled Five Fur Traders of the Northwest, I came across this entry from June 26, 1793:

 It puts a different spin on the story than Harting does.
 For one, it sounds like a one-off ambush and not an oft-used spot; it makes clear who the attackers were – and also how unsuccessful they were!
+It would date the attempted ambush around 1740, long after the military power of the Iroquois had been defeated by an alliance of Algonquian-speaking tribes.

 As for a photo of the jumble of rocks – as we passed by I figured we would get one the next morning on our way back.
 The next morning we amazingly missed it!
 Lesson: get the shot while you can!
 If you have a photo of the site you’d be willing to share, I would love to insert it right here!
 Email me at email@example.com Also another reason/excuse to perhaps revisit the Delta in the future.